-If you hear yourself saying, “I won’t” – this may be because you haven’t realized there’s a problem.
+If you hear yourself saying, “I won’t” – it’s because you haven’t realized there’s a problem.
 Using my situation as an example:

 Before my blood test, I had a nightly habit of snacking.
-It was something I did after I put the girls to bed where I enjoyed the quiet time mindlessly eating while I watched TV.
+I did it right after the girls were in bed, where I enjoyed the quiet time mindlessly eating while I watched TV.
 Sure, I noticed I was putting on a little extra belly fat.
-But I couldn’t pull myself away from it, always using the excuse “I’ll run it off tomorrow.”
+But I couldn’t help it, always using the excuse, “I’ll run it off tomorrow.”

-Or you might find yourself saying, “I can’t” – you have a sense of awareness that you need to change but you find change to be difficult or impossible.
+Or you do you hear yourself saying, “I can’t”?
+In this case, you’re aware something has to change, but you find it to be difficult or impossible.

-If you’re a pre-contemplator, what can you do to move to the next stage?
+If you’re in pre-contemplation about a specific behavior affecting your health, then what can you do to move to the next stage?
 One way is to raise your awareness and open your mind to the benefits of change.